-In the following, we describe the key audit matters from our perspective:
+We consider the following matters as key audit matters for our audit:

-- 1. Credit risk provisions for the lending business with clients - Valuation of securities, own issues and derivatives, that are categorized in the fair value level 2 and level 3 of the fair value hierarchy - 1.
-Credit risk provisions for the lending business with clients form of impairments (2018: MEUR 92 / 2017: MEUR 140) and provisions (2018: MEUR 4 / 2017: MEUR 4) for loss risks from lending business with customers (receivables from clients after risk provision 2018: MEUR 5,642 / 2017: MEUR 5,346).
-These re-present the Management Board's best estimate of expected credit losses in the loan portfolio at the balance sheet date.
+- 1. Credit risk provisions and provisions for lending business with clients - Valuation of securities, own issues and derivatives, that are categorized in fair value Level 2 and Level 3 of the fair value hierarchy - Credit risk provisions and provisions for lending business with clients risks from lending business with customers (loans and advances to customers after risk provisions: MEUR 5,725).
+These represent the Management Board's best estimate of expected credit losses in the loan portfolio as of the balance sheet date.